vaishalijadhav2418/aws/EC2/EC2.md

     A:  EBS (Elastic Block Store) is persistent storage, while instance store is temporary and data is lost when the instance stops or terminates.

 6. Q: What are EC2 pricing options?
-    A:  On-Demand, Reserved, Spot, and Savings Plans.
+    A:  On-Demand  : pay per second, first 60 seconds compulsry Dedicated Host : for critical , compliane purpose Dedicated Instance : run on any hardware
+     Reserved : 1 yeara or 3 year , Convertible and Standard
+     Spot : as bid price, 90% cheaper
+     Savings Plans : 1 or 3 year .

-7. Q: What is a key pair in EC2?
+8. Q: What is a key pair in EC2?
     A:  A key pair is used to securely access EC2 instances.
 It consists of a public key (stored by AWS) and a private key (stored by the user).

-8. Q: What is user data in EC2?
+9. Q: What is user data in EC2?
     A:  User data is a script that is run automatically when an EC2 instance starts, often used for bootstrapping.

-9. Q: What is the default root volume size for Amazon Linux 2 AMI?
+10. Q: What is the default root volume size for Amazon Linux 2 AMI?
     A:  8 GB.

-10. Q: Can we stop a Spot instance?
+11. Q: Can we stop a Spot instance?
      A:  No, Spot instances can be terminated by AWS when the capacity is no longer available or price exceeds the bid.

-11. Q: What is EC2 Auto Scaling?
+12. Q: What is EC2 Auto Scaling?
      A:  Auto Scaling automatically adjusts the number of EC2 instances in a group based on demand.

-12. Q: What is a Security Group?
+13. Q: What is a Security Group?
      A:  A virtual firewall that controls inbound and outbound traffic for EC2 instances.

-13. Q: What is the use of Elastic IP?
+14. Q: What is the use of Elastic IP?
      A:  It is a static, public IPv4 address designed for dynamic cloud computing, allowing consistent access to an instance.

-14. Q: What is a Placement Group?
+15. Q: What is a Placement Group?
      A:  A placement strategy that determines how instances are placed on underlying hardware for better performance.

-15. Q: Can you attach multiple EBS volumes to one EC2 instance?
+16. Q: Can you attach multiple EBS volumes to one EC2 instance?
      A:  Yes.

-16. Q: What is the maximum number of security groups per network interface?
+17. Q: What is the maximum number of security groups per network interface?
      A:  5 by default (can be increased).

-17. Q: What happens when you reboot an EC2 instance?
+18. Q: What happens when you reboot an EC2 instance?
      A:  It retains its instance ID and attached volumes.
 The reboot is like restarting a physical machine.

-18. Q: What happens when an EC2 instance is terminated?
+19. Q: What happens when an EC2 instance is terminated?
      A:  The instance is permanently deleted and associated ephemeral storage is lost unless EBS volumes are preserved.

-19. Q: What is EC2 Hibernate?
+20. Q: What is EC2 Hibernate?
      A:  Hibernate saves the in-memory RAM to EBS and resumes the instance to its previous state on restart.

-20. Q: What are Dedicated Hosts?
+21. Q: What are Dedicated Hosts?
      A:  Physical servers fully dedicated to your use to meet compliance or licensing requirements.

-21. Q: What is an Elastic Load Balancer (ELB)?
+22. Q: What is an Elastic Load Balancer (ELB)?
      A:  It automatically distributes incoming application traffic across multiple EC2 instances.

-22. Q: Can we resize an EC2 instance?
+23. Q: Can we resize an EC2 instance?
      A:  Yes, by stopping the instance and changing its type.

-23. Q: What are instance metadata and user data used for?
+24. Q: What are instance metadata and user data used for?
      A:  Instance metadata provides information about the instance, and user data is used to automate configuration tasks.

-24. Q: What is the difference between Public IP and Elastic IP?
+25. Q: What is the difference between Public IP and Elastic IP?
      A:  Public IP is dynamically assigned and lost when the instance stops; Elastic IP is static.

-25. Q: What is the default EC2 instance limit per region?
+26. Q: What is the default EC2 instance limit per region?
      A:  20 On-Demand instances per region by default (can be increased).

-26. Q: What are tags in EC2?
+27. Q: What are tags in EC2?
      A:  Key-value pairs assigned to instances for categorization and management.

-27. Q: Can we assign multiple IPs to an EC2 instance?
+28. Q: Can we assign multiple IPs to an EC2 instance?
      A:  Yes, by assigning secondary private IP addresses to the network interface.

-28. Q: What is the difference between stopping and terminating an EC2 instance?
+29. Q: What is the difference between stopping and terminating an EC2 instance?
      A:  Stopping keeps the instance and its root volume; terminating deletes them (unless configured otherwise).

-29. Q: Can an EC2 instance have multiple network interfaces?
+30. Q: Can an EC2 instance have multiple network interfaces?
      A:  Yes, using Elastic Network Interfaces (ENIs).

-30. Q: What is EC2 Instance Store-backed and EBS-backed instance?
+31. Q: What is EC2 Instance Store-backed and EBS-backed instance?
      A:  Store-backed uses temporary storage that is deleted on stop/terminate; EBS-backed uses persistent storage.

-  31. Q: What are the main use cases for different EC2 instance types?
+  32. Q: What are the main use cases for different EC2 instance types?
       A:
         -   General Purpose (e.g., t3, m6i):   Balanced CPU/memory for web servers.
         -   Compute Optimized (e.g., c6g):   High-performance computing, batch processing.